 That’s the metric we should track.

-“Investing,” on the other hand, allows you to grow your assets and passive income.
-This creates freedom.
+“Investing,” on the other hand, allows you to supercharge your net worth.

 I tightened those line-items into a more condensed version.
 Here’s the breakdown: